ratingrecipes/ratingrecipes/README.md

 Yes, this approach works well for analyzing analytics, in-app subscriptions, and really any feature you can think of.

 However, we focus on ratings in this community repository.

-### Pick the next app

-If you would like to see an app that is not yet added, [open an issue](https://github.com/ratingrecipes/ratingrecipes/issues)!

-### Contributing

-If you would like to make an update, simply open [a new pull request](https://github.com/ratingrecipes/ratingrecipes/pulls) against the main branch.